sergiodxa/remix-utils/README.md

 #### toJSON

-This function receives the whole request and returns a promise with an unknown value, that value is going to be the body of the request.
+This function receives the whole request and returns a promise with an unknown value.
+That value is going to be the body of the request.

-The reason the result is typed as `unknown` is to force you to valida the object to ensure it's what you expect, this is because there's no way for TypeScript to know what the type of the body is since it's a completely dynamic value.
+The result is typed as `unknown` to force you to validate the object to ensure it's what you expect.
+This is because there's no way for TypeScript to know what the type of the body is since it's an entirely dynamic value.

 ```ts
 import { bodyParser, redirectBack } from "remix-utils/server";